Senate Republicans Rebuke President On Syria And Afghanistan Policy

 Asked by NPR whether the resolution was a rebuke of the president, Risch said, "No, it isn't, because it's not."

-"This is just a way of saying that we in the Congress, ... the military ... and the president agree," Sen. Jim Inhofe, R-Okla., the chairman of the Senate Armed Services Committee, told NPR.
+"This is just a way of saying that we in the Congress ... the military ... and the president agree," Sen. Jim Inhofe, R-Okla., the chairman of the Senate Armed Services Committee, told NPR.
 "It's just another way of emphasizing something that people just don't understand."

 The vote on Syria is not the only example of Republican dissent regarding the administration's policies.
 GOP Sen. Mike Lee of Utah and Rep. Ken Buck of Colorado are helping to lead an effort in both chambers on Capitol Hill to prevent the president from aiding the Saudi-led intervention in Yemen.